heapbytes/heapbytes-zsh/README.md

 ## Features
 - Prints the current working directory
 - Prints the tun0 IP if connected to a VPN
-- Prints the wlan0 IP if you aren't connected (please change the module name in `.zsh-theme`
+- Prints the wlan0 IP if you aren't connected to any VPN. (change the module name in `.zsh-theme` according to your wifi module)
 - Git info

 > You can call this an fork on rkj theme.